 Because they flower early in the season, chives will provide some of the first nectar for bees coming out of their winter dormancy.
 Chives are a good choice for gardeners because the perennial powerhouse is easy to grow in almost any region and climate.
 An added bonus?
 The flavorful herb is great for cooking.
 Blend some with a dab of butter to top fresh bread and biscuits and you’ll be hooked, just like the bees.
 Available on Amazon; $4.99 per plant.

 The purple coneflower, also known as echinacea, is one of the biggest bee attractors.
-Drawn to the flower for its color, bees forage on both the nectar and the pollen that the plant produces.
+Drawn to the wildflower for its color, bees forage on both the nectar and the pollen that the plant produces.
 It blooms for a long period during mid-summer to fall, providing many months of nectar for the bees.
 Available on Burpee; $15.95 per plant.

 Salvia comes in both annual and perennial varieties—either of which will attract bees.
 With many different types, it's easy to find one that works best for your garden conditions.
 These flowering plants come in an array of colors, blooming in purple, red, and blue, so there’s bound to be a variety of salvia that you’ll enjoy.
 Available on Burpee; $12.95 per plant.